flip1408/JSsidescroll/README.md

 # JSsidescroll
  Sidescroller game in JavaScript

- The purpose of this game is as a js sidecroller game jam practice
+ The purpose of this game is as js sidecroller game jam practice